 Termites in Arizona eat the cellulose of your home’s wooden components.
 They don’t take breaks, they are active around the clock.
 Because they are hard to detect, you often don’t notice a termite infestation until there are obvious problems and by then the damage to the structure may already be quite substantial.
 Because they turn your structural wood into Swiss cheese, having termites is never a good thing, not for your structure and not for you.

 As mentioned above, termites can be hard to spot, because they eat your home from the inside out.
 Meaning, when they get started, you are completely unaware of what’s going on.
-However, the most important step to an Arizona termite prevention is to recognize the problem.
+However, the most important step to an Mesa termite prevention is to recognize the problem.

 While it is true that termites can be hard to spot, if you know what you are looking for and are observant, you may be able to detect the presence of those little buggers as early as possible.

 Regardless of what sign you may find that indicates the presence of termites, you should consult your experienced Gilbert termite extermination specialist to assess the extent of the problem and offer solutions that work.
 Termite infestations are not suited to try your hand at DIY pest control.

 However, ideally it will never get as far as to grow into a full infestation, so here are some things you can do to stack the deck to prevent termites from moving in: